+Ever wondered, how to get fair skin?
+Worry not when you can try these easy home remedies.
 To help your skin look healthy and age slower, follow these simple skin care tips:

 - In the morning when you wake up, Use a gentle foaming cleanser that will remove makeup and excess oil, but won't dry out your skin.
 Important skin care tip for you: Your skin gets drier, thinner, and more sensitive over time, so the cleanser you loved in your teenage might not be as effective now.
 So revisit your choice and pick out a cleanser that is most effective for your skin now.

 - Use a light moisturiser with SPF 15 or plus to protect yourself from the sun and help you retain your skin’s moisture.
 Look for a product that contains zinc oxide, titanium dioxide, avobenzone or Mexoryl to block UVA rays as well.
 For more information about protection from sun, read our article Demystifying SPF.

 - One of the best daily beauty tips for you is to use products which are vitamin E based.